mitesh1612/blog/src/data/blog/observability-03-traces.md

 - **Every method call.** Your trace should not be a stack trace with timestamps.
 - **Trivial in-memory operations.** Calculating a total, mapping DTOs, string formatting.
 If it takes microseconds, it does not need instrumentation.
 - **Already-instrumented operations.** ASP.NET Core, HttpClient, and EF Core all create spans automatically.
 Do not wrap them in another custom span that adds nothing.
-- **Loops iterations.** If you process 1000 items in a loop, create one span for "process batch" with an attribute for the count.
+- **Loop iterations.** If you process 1000 items in a loop, create one span for "process batch" with an attribute for the count.
 Do not create 1000 child spans.

 ### The "would I want to see this in the waterfall?" test